shotgunsoftware/python-api/docs/reference.rst

 Localization
 ************

-Shotgun API offers the ability to return display namnes in user's language.
+The Shotgun API offers the ability to return localized display names in the current user's language.
+Requests made from script/API users are localized in the site settings.

 The server currently returns localized display names for those methods:

   * Shotgun.schema_entity_read